wtp43/obsidian-vault/Memory/Task Switching.md

 # Process
 - Identify tasks
-- Prioritize by starting with the one you like the least
+- Start with the highest priority task you like the least
 - Block 2-4 hours for each task
 - Place todo list in a place that is easily visible and within access
 - End work day as planned so there is time for exercise/other activities